5G-MAG/rt-5gms-application-server/docs/README.md

 This should respond with a "Success!" message, and NGINX should now be running on port 8080 using the example Big Buck Bunny configuration.
 You can check the NGINX configuration in `/tmp/rt_5gms_as.conf`.

 ### To configure an HTTPS Application Server

+Make sure the AS is running first (see ["Running the Application Server for testing with `m3_client_cli.py`"](#running-the-application-server-for-testing-with-m3-client-cli-py) above).

 This requires that the server certificate is pushed to the Application Server before the content hosting configuration is.